gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

-# TSU full-dataset training on SCITAS Izar
+# TSU full-dataset ActionFormer TAD training on SCITAS Izar

-## What this bundle is, in one paragraph

 This is the cluster-side pipeline that produces our **TAD baseline** for the hybrid TAD+VLM project.
 It takes the Toyota Smarthome Untrimmed (TSU) dataset,